 The street art scene in the Netherlands is alive and bigger than ever.
 Over the last years, the art form has grown fast, resulting in a flourishing and varied scene.
 Festivals such as Step in the Arena (2010-), Kings of Colors (2013-) and Kings Spray (2015-) are well-visited events that show (inter)national top artists each year.
-In addition, the world’s biggest street art museum is coming to Amsterdam and will open its doors in the summer of 2018.
+In addition, the world’s biggest street art museum is coming to Amsterdam and will open its doors in 2019.
 This strong growth has not remained unnoticed: more and more local governments give street art a place in public space and offer artists prominent walls in their cities.
 Since 2016, Holland best street art is rewarded during the annual Dutch Street Art Awards, stimulating the scene to grow to an even higher level.

 Enough reasons for us to make a list in alphabetical order of 15 Dutch Street Artists You Must Know to show you what this small country has to offer: